-In 2019, SRS performed 1,330 individual analyses on 133 fish flesh samples.
-Fifty-two percent (52%) of the results were nondetects (less than the method detection limit).
+In 2020, SRS performed 1,830 individual analyses on 183 fish flesh samples.
+During this reporting period, it added flathead catfish to the freshwater fish surveillance program as the flathead have become established in most waters where they have been introduced, including the Savannah River.
+Nine percent of the results were nondetects (less than the method detection limit).
 Appendix Tables C-3 and C-4 summarize the analytical results.
-SRS detected and quantified 16%, or 211 results of the 1,330 individual analyses.
-Most of the detected and quantified results were for mercury (69) and zinc (133).
-The remaining 32% were estimated values, indicating SRS detected the analyte, and the concentration was close to the method detection limit.
-The 2019 data is comparable to the results for the previous five years.
-Figure 4-6 shows the average mercury results by fish type for 2014 through 2019.
+SRS detected and quantified 23%, or 421 results of the 1,830 individual analyses.
+Most of the detected and quantified results were for chromium, copper, and manganese.
+The remaining 68% were estimated values, indicating SRS detected the analyte, and the concentration was close to the method detection limit.
+The 2020 data is comparable to the results for the previous five years.
+Figure 4-6 shows the average mercury results by fish type for 2015 through 2020 with flathead being added in 2020.